Bursaries and Scholarships

 Cumberland Health Care Careers Bursary Program

-The Cumberland Health Care Careers Bursary Program is an innovative undertaking of the Nova Scotia Health Authority (NSHA) and the five health care foundations serving Cumberland County.
-The primary goal of the program is to assist the NSHA in addressing anticipated human resource shortages in various health care professions in the upcoming years.
+The Cumberland Health Care Careers Bursary Program is an innovative undertaking of the Nova Scotia Health and the five health care foundations serving Cumberland County.
+The primary goal of the program is to assist Nova Scotia Health in addressing anticipated human resource shortages in various health care professions in the upcoming years.
 The program is also intended to encourage Cumberland County's young people to come back to this area to live and work following graduation from post-secondary training.

-The Cumberland Health Care Careers Bursary Program is supported by the Nova Scotia Health Authority and the All Saints Community Health Care Foundation, Bayview Memorial Health Centre Foundation, Cumberland Health Care Foundation, North Cumberland Memorial Hospital Foundation and the South Cumberland Community Care Centre Foundation.
+The Cumberland Health Care Careers Bursary Program is supported by Nova Scotia Health and the All Saints Community Health Care Foundation, Bayview Communities Health Foundation, Cumberland Health Care Foundation, North Cumberland Memorial Hospital Foundation and the South Cumberland Community Care Centre Foundation.